Skip to content

 Route::translate() does not work correctly when tenants have different default locales.
 Use Route::localize() instead.

-The reason is timing.
-Service providers register routes at boot; your TenantLocales middleware sets setActiveDefaultLocale() at request time.
-Boot runs first, middleware second - so when TranslateMacro::register() decides which locale gets the unprefixed without_locale.* variant, no override has been set yet and it falls back to config('app.fallback_locale').
+Timing: routes register at boot, your TenantLocales middleware runs at request time.
+Boot first, middleware second - so when TranslateMacro::register() decides which locale gets the unprefixed variant, no override exists yet, and it falls back to config('app.fallback_locale').

 1. BOOT (once per worker)